About The Parish Council

 All Councillors live within the boundary of the Parish and are independent of any political party or affiliation.
 Councillors serve the whole community, endeavouring to represent residents and promote the best interests of the Parish.
 No Councillor is paid, and they give of their time voluntarily.

-There are currently ten councillors, with vacancies for an additional one to make up the full permitted number of eleven.
+There are currently ten councillors, with vacancies for additional one to make up the full permitted number of eleven.
 Anyone who wishes to serve will be warmly welcomed.
 It is good to draw on the many skills that residents possess as ‘many hands make light work’ and a greater number of Councillors would enable the Council to undertake more projects for the benefit of all.

 What we can do for you